orstavik/JoiEvents/docs/4_EventSequence/Pattern13_GrabTarget.md

 Sadly, your problem is not him.
 Its all the others.
 Who believe his self-confidence is rooted in reality.
 That he feels good about his decisions because he stuck around to see them into fruition.
 Who don't recognize that his prime skill is to *avoid* the consequences of his decisions, not to harvest them.
 Why??
 Why can't they recognize it??
-Why are people so stupid??
+Why are people so gullible??

 > Questions to the reader: Where do you think my self-confidence comes from?
 > Do I have any basis for these patterns?
 Do I believe in them myself?
 And if I do, do you